-Featuring Dr. Jason Tibbels, VP of Teladoc Health Services
+Featuring Dr. Jason Tibbels, Chief Quality Officer – Teladoc Health

 For years people assumed sore throats, runny noses and fevers came from cold weather, but summer, too, can bring sickness.
 It has less to do with the weather and more to do with how you’re spending your summer.